 In other words, they’re used for the recent price movements.
 Exponential moving averages are the most popular of all the moving averages.

 Since moving averages are lagging indicators, they must be used correctly.
 If not, then they can wreak havoc on trades.

-EMAs place more emphasis on recent price movements so they act much quicker.
-You often hear day traders talking about getting into a trade when price breaks above the 9 EMA and holds.
+EMAs place more emphasis on recent price movements, so they act much quicker.
+You often hear day traders discussing getting into a trade when the price breaks above the 9 EMA and holds.

-As long as price is riding the 9, they stay in.
-When price breaks below the 9, they tend to close out a trade.
+As long as the price is riding the 9, they stay in.
+When the price breaks below the 9, they tend to close out a trade.